MX-Liu/Design-and-Impelementation-my-own-CPU/README.md

 ## Simulation

 The simulation tool used in this project is Modelsim.
-The testbench file name is tb_openmips_min_sopc.vhdl.
-The arctecture of the mini mips CPU is as the figure shows:
+The result of simulation is as the figure shows:

 ![picture](pictures/test_result.png)